MLatIBDM/TP_classification/README.md

 **Aim** : Build and Train a classification model which will learn to discriminate a set of bacteria images into four different categories.

-### Load, explore, reshape, normalize and format the Data for Training !
+### Load, explore, reshape, normalize resample and format the Data for Training !
 ![Panel](https://github.com/MLatIBDM/TP_classification/blob/master/images/panel.jpg)
 <center>Image examples and their corresponding category: </center>
 <br>